Iteam1337/Iteam-next-site/README.md

 If you want to add live preview to a document type you will need to add .views to deskStructure and then do the same as above.

-You might need to take a look in resolveProductionUrl aswell.
+You might need to take a look in resolveProductionUrl as well.

 ## Client